 - SKIP_SOFTWARE_UPDATES.
 Set this to true if you do not want to configure your system to receive software updates.
 If you do, then set this parameter to false.
-Set the SPECIFY_DOWNLOAD_LOCATION parameter to true if you want to specify a directory where the latest updates are downloaded, then specify this location with the SOFTWARE_UPDATES_DOWNLOAD_LOCATION parameter. - ORACLE_HOME.
-Specify the full path to your Oracle home directory. - MIDDLEWARE_HOME.
+Set the SPECIFY_DOWNLOAD_LOCATION parameter to true if you want to specify a directory where the latest updates are downloaded, then specify this location with the SOFTWARE_UPDATES_DOWNLOAD_LOCATION parameter. - MIDDLEWARE_HOME.
 Specify the full path to your Middleware home directory.
 Remember that this directory must be specified even if you are not using Oracle WebLogic Server as your application server. - APPSERVER_LOCATION.
 Specify the installation directory for your IBM WebSphere application server.